Durenlab/RegNMF/README.md

 ### Fifth step

-Use "Visualization" to draw peaks and regulations in each clusters.
+Use "Visualization" to run interactive visualization function that takes the genomics region as input and plots the genes, peaks, and interactions in the given range.
+It includes the genes, the raw peaks from all cells (before clustering), peaks of each cluster from MACS2, and the predicted (refined) peak-gene association in each cluster .
 The result will be output as "result.pdf"

 ```R
 Visualization(wholef=in_foldername,